thraxil/windsock/README.md

 "invalid heap pointer" error: https://github.com/pebbe/zmq2/issues/3

 There are a few workarounds for this:
-   * Use go version 1.3.x
+   * Use a different Go version.
    * **Or**, use libzmq version 4, with https://github.com/pebbe/zmq4.
      In order to do this, you need to install the `libzmq3-dev` (sic) package in ubuntu, and switch `pebbe/zmq2` to `pebbe/zmq4`